 I mean that.
 Post it.
 You'll be surprised how many other folks struggle the same way you do.

-When you’re done, share your writing in the comments below.
+When you’re done, share your writing in the Pro Practice Workshop.
 Don't forget to leave feedback for your fellow writers!

 Best-Selling author Ruthanne Reid has led a convention panel on world-building, taught courses on plot and character development, and was keynote speaker for The Write Practice 2021 Spring Retreat.